AIO Team

 Dr Abdul Obeid

-SENIOR DATA ENGINEER, QUT
+SENIOR DATA ENGINEER, The Queensland University of Technology

-Abdul specialises in data science, machine learning, and probabilistic models.
+Dr Abdul Obeid specialises in data science, machine learning, and probabilistic models.
 With a PhD in Quantum Information Science, he researches computational methods and has industry and academic experience in development, IoT, data transformation, and teaching analysts at QUT.

 -